sw00/sett.sh/content/posts/2019/04/the-hidden-system.md

 # Complexity

-I think it's a well known trope that everyone knows by now: software is complex and writing software even moreso.
+I think it's a well known trope that everyone knows by now: software is complex and the activity of producing valid, useful functionality is complicated and difficult.
+And with the advent of dynamic infrastructure and the need to evolve systems instead of specifying them upfront, we're probably crossing a threshold that we don't fully understand yet.
+However, we are likely still experiencing the paradigm shift that began decades ago when the first two machines exchanged messages over TCP/IP.
+There's just _so much more_ of it now.

+It's highly likely that if you work in software today, you're dealing with distributed systems.
+That is, your system consists of many different parts that interact with each other across boundaries (processes, network, virtual/physical machines) to provide a service or function.
+We can understand intuitively that complexity in a system is unavoidable and emergent whenever we have the following
+properties:

+- many parts that combine to form a whole (size/magnitude)
+- the parts are different from each other (differentiation)

+What are the implications of complexity though?
+We know generally that complexity is bad because it makes it harder to reason about the changes we want to make, making our work as software developers more challenging.
+This tends to correspond with the standard explanation we tend give to non-technical folk when talking about things like **techincal debt** or **refactoring**.

+But what does that mean?
+Let's dig a little deeper and see if we can get more precise.
+Complexity in any system makes outcomes harder to predict.
+This is a fundamental trait of naturally occuring _complex systems_[^complex_systems] (weather, climate) and emergent ones (stock markets).

+## Complex Systems

+# Feedback

+Given It is no
+longer sufficient to reason about software development as the act of writing instructions for computers to execute.
+In practice, nobody thinks of software development in this way (I hope).

 However, it's worth noting that we're probably crossing a new threshold of complexity in which everything is distributed and everything is obsessively "scaled"[^scale].
 Unless you're writing embedded software[^embedded], you're most likely working on a distributed software system.
+That is, your software consists of many different components and interacts with them in .
 I use the term _system_ here in the most general
 sense: simply a thing that is composed of many other, different things that relate or interact.